 The Buxton Local History Society was originally founded in 1922 with the grand title of The Buxton Archaeological, Local and Natural History Society.
 Despite the recent shortening of the title, the aims of the Society are unchanged and remain to engage in activities that explore and explain all aspects of the history of the market town of Buxton, the Peak District and its surrounding areas.

-Buxton Local History Society programme of events.
+Buxton Local History Society.